Looking for a simple and fun way to begin nature observation and journaling with your preschooler? Our family loves using a weather observation tree.

 I’ve made our weather tree available free to download in the Resource Library.
 The file includes two separate trees to choose from: one with a blank legend where you can personalize it to suit your family’s needs, and the other already has the legend filled out for your convenience.
 I’ve also included a color-coded key that outlines which leaves belong to which month, just in case there’s any confusion.

-What other weather-related observation activities do you do with your children?
-We’re always looking for new ideas!
+What other weather-related activities do you do with your children?
+Please do share in the comments section below!